 - It took almost no water to clean all the floors in my house.
 Usually we use a lot more water.
 PLUS we use water to clean the mop afterward.
 This was a very water-efficient way to mop.

 Shark notes that this steam mop, “Eliminates 99% of germs and bacteria – including the viruses that cause H1N1.”
-Because I don’t happen to have any H1N1 laying around, and also because I didn’t swab the floor and then attempt to grow bacteria in a petri dish, I can’t confirm or not confirm this statement.
+Because I don’t happen to have any H1N1 laying around, and also because I didn’t swab the floor and then attempt to grow bacteria in a petri dish, I can’t confirm this statement or not.

 I can tell you this much – when I was in microbiology during the the RN program at college, we did run tests with bacteria and cleaners.
 During one test, we swabbed the floor in an attempt to grow icky fun stuff in petri dishes.